RaunoT/plex-rewind/README.md

   plex-rewind:
     image: ghcr.io/raunot/plex-rewind:latest # :develop for the latest development version
     container_name: plex-rewind
-    # user: 1000:1000 # change to your user and group id if you are running into permissions issues
     environment:
       - NEXTAUTH_SECRET= # (required) used to encrypt auth JWT token, generate one with `openssl rand -base64 32`
       - NEXTAUTH_URL=http://localhost:8383 # (required) change to your domain if you are exposing the app to the internet